jack-bliss/homepage/bucket/articles/cv.md

 ### Campus Society - Campus Books
 * Realtime collaborative application for annotating textbooks
-* Users can read academic textbooks online, and add annotations to passages
-* Users can share their annotations with classmates or other users anywhere in the world
+* Users can read academic textbooks online, and add annotations to passages, and share their annotations with classmates or other users around the world
-* Users can create threaded comments on annotations to facilitate discussion
+* Up-front licensing cost for textbooks required flawless execution - finished feature greatly contributed to user acquisition and retention

 ### Battlefy - Ticket Kit
 * Part of the “kit” series of projects, internal developer-facing products designed to ease creation of a variety of user experiences
 * End-to-end product design and development, including admin UIs for managing tickets, user flows for purchasing tickets, and a code package for integrating with the ticket system
 * Backed by PayPal for globally accepting payments and refunds
+* Enabled premium tournament registrations, unblocking client deals and new revenue streams

 ### Battlefy - Tournament Structure
-* Revamped approach to modelling tournaments and brackets
 * Battlefy’s legacy platform had a few well-supported formats, but premium publisher clients required more complex formats for latest-trend games like Apex Legends and Teamfight Tactics
-* Designed and developed a new codebase based on graph theory and finite state machines that could support arbitrary formats and game modes
+* Revamped approach based on graph theory/finite state machines unblocked new client deals and kept Battlefy at the forefront of the industry
 * Scalable design principles and strong documentation necessary to ensure the tool receives continued support after my departure

 ### Battlefy - Hearthstone Masters
 * Close working relationship with one of Battlefy’s largest clients, Blizzard